 Call (877) 892-2797, text (281) 612-8024 or email our firm for a FREE consultation.

 During this case evaluation, you can get important answers about your legal options and how to position your potential claim for success.

-The experienced attorneys at the Amaro Law Firm are dedicated to ensuring that you receive the all of the compensation to which you are entitled.
+The experienced attorneys at the Amaro Law Firm are dedicated to working to help you receive compensation to which you may be entitled.
 While we realize that compensation may not make up for the permanent losses caused by serious Uber accidents, we also know that these recoveries can be integral to rebuilding lives.